 Related: Best GPU for Streaming – Top 7 Products and Reviews

-2. Skipped frames
+2. Skipped Frames

 Related: Best CPU for Streaming on Twitch

-3. Dropped frames
+3. Dropped Frames

-Firstly, let’s talk about the causes.
+First, let’s discuss the causes.

-Why Do Streamlabs OBS Dropped Frames Occur?
+Why Do Dropped Frames Occur in Streamlabs OBS?

-How to Know Whether OBS Dropped Frames?
+How to Determine if OBS Dropped Frames?

-How to Fix Dropped Frames OBS?
+How to Fix Dropped Frames in OBS?

 1. Check the internet speed

-Firstly, you should check the internet speed.
+First, you should check your internet speed.

-2. Fix the resolution
+2. Adjust the resolution

-3. Fix the bitrate
+3. Adjust the bitrate

 4. Switch to an Ethernet cable